volab/IoT_EPS/_1_userDoc/source/softDev.rst

 Throughout operation, Json data **reside** in RAM : this is the **most important change**.

-On web and plug events, write2json methods do not write directly to the file, they change data in RAM and after all changes, file is store in SPIFFS and 2 copies are made whith hash verification.
+On web and plug events, write2json methods do not write directly to the file, they change data in RAM and after all changes, file is store in SPIFFS and 2 copies are made with hash verification.

-At startup, hash of the 3 files are checked to determin what file is good and what file is corrupted.
+At startup, hash of the 3 files are checked to determine what file is good and what file is corrupted.
 After this check, the good file is loaded or none if all 3 files are corrupted.
-In this situation a new system error is rised.
+In this situation a new system error is risen.

 See the figures below.